 In today's “Fighting System”, two athletes have two times two minutes to defeat the opponent on points or by surrender.
 The sparring bouts are divided into distance combat, grounding techniques and the final phase on the tatami mat.

 In the “Duo System”, two collaborative jutsukas demonstrate rehearsed self-defence techniques against a series of attacks randomly called by the mat referee.
 These attacks cover specific scenarios: grip attack, embrace attack, hit attack, and armed attack with stick or knife.

-Ju-Jitsu features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Ju-Jitsu featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?